andrewdbinder/domestic-power-monitoring/README.md

 Front-end software used for monitoring power information recorded by custom hardware designed for this project.
 This was written with Javascript and MySQL, and uses TCP to communicate with micro-controllers embedded in each power monitoring device.

+The project was done as the Capstone Engineering Project as required by the Engineering Department at Walla Walla University.

 # Installation
 Requires node.js and a MySQL server.